Research Projects

 EPOCH is a longitudinal study of adolescents and their long-term health outcomes related to whether they were exposed to mother’s diabetes during pregnancy.
 While it is known that a mother with diabetes during pregnancy increases the risk of childhood obesity and diabetes, many other things are not known, including whether infant or childhood feeding changes these outcomes.

-SEARCH for Diabetes in Youth
+The SEARCH for Diabetes in Youth Studies

 two children playing in pond